 Spending more time in Arizona?
 Check out things to do in Flagstaff

 Known as a spring break haven, there are also plenty of great places to kayak on and around Lake Havasu.

-Topock Gorge and Bill Williams River National Wildlife Refuge are a couple of great places to explore.
+Topock Gorge and Bill Williams River National Wildlife Refuge are great places to paddle.
 The north end of Lake Havasu has a designated kayak and canoe launch site.

 Site Six (marina and boat launch) to Parker Dam is an excellent stretch to paddle.
 You can find opportunities for camping along the way too.
 Watch out for boat traffic.
 The offseason is best.

 Lake Havasu gets extremely hot in the summer, so plan your trip accordingly.
 If you go in the summer, get out early, wear appropriate clothing, and take plenty of water.

 Conveniently located, Tempe Town Lake is easy to access from almost anywhere in the metro Phoenix area.
 The lake is located right by Arizona State University.
 This is urban paddling at its finest.

 Launching is easy.
 There is a boat ramp on the north side of the lake, a short distance from the parking lot.
 Many paddling activities include kayaking, SUPing, canoeing, rowing, sailing, etc.

 You can rent equipment at the lake or bring your own.
 Due to its location, the lake does tend to get busy at times.
 All watercraft need a permit to use the lake.
 Tempe Town Lake is one of the best places to kayak in the metro area.